shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/qsr/h1000/README.md

         "device_id": "intel-acetest",
         "data": [
           {
-            "facility_id": "FittingRooms",
+            "facility_id": "ColdArea",
-            "epc_code": "303530C29C000000F0006B14",
+            "epc_code": "303530C29C000000F0006B12",
             "tid": null,
             "epc_encode_format": "tbd",
             "event_type": "moved",
             "timestamp": 1559867487834,
-            "location": "FittingRoom2"
+            "location": "Refridgerator"
           }
         ]
       }
     }
     ```

-4. ##### Tag departure from the second fitting room
+3. ##### Tag departure from the second cold room
-    Now take that remaining tag and hide it such that it can't be seen by either antenna.
+    Now take that tag and hide it such that it can't be seen by either antenna.
 After about
     30 seconds, a departed event should be generated for the tag that was removed.
 From the
     [inventory](http://localhost:8080/web-admin/inventory-main.html) page, confirm that the tag
     state of the removed tag has changed to DEPARTED_EXIT.